Bobs Cogill Haworth

-Bobs Cogill Haworth RCA (1900–1988) was a South African-born Canadian painter and potter.
+Barbara "Bobs" Cogill Haworth RCA (1900 – 1988) was a South African–born Canadian painter and potter.
 She practiced mainly in Toronto, living and working with her husband, painter and teacher Peter Haworth.
 She was a member of the Canadian Group of Painters with Yvonne McKague Housser, Isabel McLaughlin and members of the Group of Seven.

-Biography

-Education and training
+Early life and education

-Bobs Zema Vera Cogill, later married to Peter Haworth, was born in Queenston, South Africa.
-She studied at the School of Design of the Royal College of Art in London, England with Professor William Rothenstein, Dora Billington, and Eric Gill, specializing in ceramics (1919-1923).
+Barbara Zema Vera Cogill was born on January 20, 1900, in Queenston, South Africa.

+She studied at the School of Design of the Royal College of Art in London, England with Professor William Rothenstein, Dora Billington, and Eric Gill, specializing in ceramics (1919–1923).
 She immigrated to Toronto, Ontario, Canada in 1923.

-Private life
+She married Peter Haworth.
 The Haworths lived in the fashionable upscale district of Rosedale in Toronto.
 Their residence was a mecca for artists holding formal meetings and small exhibitions.

 Career and official commissions

 From 1913 to 1968 she worked as a painter in watercolour, oils, and later in acrylic.
 She also used standard clay for her pottery works.
 The majority of her works are signed "B. Cogill Haworth" or "Bobs Cogill Haworth".
 Haworth preferred landscape themes and waterscape themes but also ventured practice in non-objective paintings, some on a very large scale.
 Most of her paintings post-1950 were created on masonite and often signed on the front and verso; often with an artist's paper label.

 In 1936, Bobs Haworth was one of the founding members of the Canadian Guild of Potters along with Nunzia D'Angel and Robert Montgomery.

 Haworth was the first honorary president.

 Both Peter and Bobs Haworth made illustrations for Kingdom of the Saguenay (1936) by Marius Barbeau.
 The Haworths also collaborated on illustrating James Edward Le Rossignol's The Habitant Merchant (1939).

 She was elected a full member of the Royal Canadian Academy of Arts in 1963.